gvallangca/disney-comics/README.md

     "series_title" : ["ALL"]<br>&emsp;&emsp;
     }
 7. Hit the <b>Send Request</b> button and observe the result.
 You can play the variable values in step 6.

+# Areas for improvement
+1. Add a mutation which can create a comic series.
+2. Secure mutation queries exclusive for admin users
+3. Unfortunately I'm not able to make the JUnit work.
+I would need to make some additional research about this.
+4. If I wanted to deploy this in PROD, I will deploy this in a commercial cloud like AWS.
+Will apply load balancing and auto-scale mechanism to make it highly available and resilient.
+I would prefer to deploy it in a containerized environment such as ECS Fargate because it's less maintenance compared to server-type(such as EC2) deployment.